The Donkey Sanctuary: Worldwide

 A feeding shelter, established by the Donkey Sanctuary in 1987, in Lamu, Kenya.

 The sanctuary operates major projects in Egypt, Ethiopia, India, Kenya, and Mexico.
 Support in these countries includes free mobile veterinary clinics and education for donkey owners, children and veterinary surgeons and students.
 By funding local teams including veterinary surgeons and education officers, the charity administered over 300,000 treatments to working donkeys annually.

 During their visit to a mobile clinic, the donkeys are given a full health check.
 Their teeth and hooves are tended and wounds are treated.
 Free advice and support is also given to their owners.
 Mobile clinics are fully equipped with all the veterinary supplies needed to treat most donkeys on-site.

 Common problems for donkeys arriving at the clinics include signs of exhaustion, malnutrition and ailments of the teeth and feet.
 Donkeys may also be infested with worms or lice or have open wounds caused by poor harnessing or whipping.
 Injuries from road traffic accidents are also increasingly common and in some areas, terrible wounds can be inflicted by packs of dogs or hyenas, particularly to young foals.
 In Egypt, Ethiopia, India, Kenya and Mexico, the Donkey Sanctuary provides services in remote areas with high donkey populations.

 International Donkey Week

-Every year The Donkey Sanctuary holds this unique event, many local accommodation providers participate in the event (contributing a donation to the sanctuary) when people come from far and wide to participate in the week long program of activities.
+Every year The Donkey Sanctuary holds this unique event, many local accommodation providers participate in the event (contributing a donation to the sanctuary) when people come from far and wide to participate in the week-long programme of activities.